-In spring 2018, MoDiP delivered two outreach sessions for Bendoncare, a registered charity focusing on improving the quality of life for older people through their care homes, close care facilities, and social clubs across the South of England.
+MoDiP delivered two outreach sessions for Brendoncare, a registered charity focusing on improving the quality of life for older people through their care homes, close care facilities, and social clubs across the South of England.
 We visited Winton Friendship Club at Winton YMCA and Haviland Springers Club at St Georges Wellspring Centre, Boscombe.

 Each session started with a welcome and an introduction to MoDiP and the collection, and then had an overall theme of ‘Do You Remember’ using artefacts from the handling collection.

 To evoke memories, everyone was asked to think about a plastic object which they had used in the past or present and then write it down on a piece of paper.
-The pieces of paper were then collected up and placed into a plastic bowl then randomly selected and read aloud.
+The pieces of paper were then collected up and placed into a plastic bowl, then randomly selected and read aloud.
 Participants were asked who wrote the word down.
 In some cases more than one participant wrote the same word.
 Participants were encouraged to share why they had thought of that specific object made of plastics and what it meant to them.
 It was fascinating to hear different stories about the same object.
-It revealed how these objects contain meaning and relate to participants remembering positive experiences from their past – which could be parallel or have a link to the way the brain processes emotional content.
+It revealed how these objects contain meaning and relate to participants remembering positive experiences from their past.

 The session then moved on to ‘guess the object’.
 This required the use of one artefact from the handling collection, a different one for each session, which was placed into a drawstring bag.
 The bag was passed around to the participants who were asked to feel the artefact from the outside of the bag, without looking inside.
 This required participants to use their sense of touch to make a connection with the object.
 Participants were asked to keep their guesses to themselves until everyone had had their turn.
 Then a summary of the guesses was shared with the whole group before revealing what the object was.
 Many participants were able to identify the object.

-The session concluded with an evaluation asking participants what they got out of the session with MoDiP, which objects reminded them of something, and any other comments they wished to make.
+The session concluded with an evaluation asking participants what they felt about the session with MoDiP, their favourite objects, and/or any other comments they wished to make.